XSLiuLab/single-cell-CNA-signature/README.md

 ## Contributors

 Please contact Chenxu Wu: [wuchx@shanghaitech.edu.cn](mailto:wuchx@shanghaitech.edu.cn) for any questions or suggestions.
-Thank you for your use and feedback.
+Thank you for your support and feedback.